Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ### Scopes
 Scope — a very important concept when dealing with functions.
 When you create a function, the variables and other things defined inside the function are inside their own separate scope, meaning that they are locked away in their own separate compartments, unreachable from code outside the functions.

 The scope is a policy that manages the availability of variables.
 A variable defined inside a scope is accessible only within that scope, but inaccessible outside.
-In JavaScript, scopes are created by code blocks, functions, modules.
+In JavaScript, scopes are created by code blocks, functions, and modules.

 ---